linhh29/linhh29.github.io/_publications/2023/2023-pub-example-1.md

 ---
-title:          CriTrainer: An Adaptive Training Tool for Critical Paper Reading
+title:          CriTrainer： An Adaptive Training Tool for Critical Paper Reading
 date:           2023-08-01 00:01:00 +0800
 selected:       false
 pub:            "(UIST '23) Proceedings of the 36th Annual ACM Symposium on User Interface Software and Technology"